 - physical and mental cruelty.

 The most common ground for filing for divorce in Canada is one-year separation as this is a no-fault divorce and easiest to prove in court.
-If you choose to file for divorce using the grounds of adultery, the party who committed adultery must sign an affidavit saying same.
+If you choose to file for divorce using the grounds of adultery, the party who committed adultery must sign an affidavit stating specific details regarding same.
 This affidavit will then become part of the public record.
 As such, it can be very difficult to file for divorce based on adultery.
-It’s also extremely important to note that regardless of how you choose to file for divorce, there will be no impact on the courts decisions regarding custody, access and support of children.
-As well, your spouse will not be required to pay more money in spousal support just because they committed adultery.
+It’s also extremely important to note that regardless of how you choose to file for divorce, there will be no impact on the courts decisions regarding parenting or support.
+As well, your spouse will not be required to pay more money in spousal support because they committed adultery.

 Filing for Divorce On The Grounds Of Adultery